solana-developers/solana-cookbook/docs/integrations/jupiter.md

 ### Fetching the List of Tokens

-All the Available Tokens that can be swapped for a Given Network is fetched using this piece of code.
+All the possible Tokens that can be swapped for a Given Network is fetched.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>